pfe-asr-2014/moodle-plugin/README.md

-# EMFM aka Event Mooc For Moodle
+# MEM aka MOOC Event for Moodle

+TODO Write short description

+## Installation

+TODO

 ## Using this plugin